Solar motor with levitating rotor

 The match shows the small dimensions of the motor.

-Here you can see the completely glued rotor.
-The axle is made of Plexiglas, because I couldn't find round polycarbonate rods.
+Here you can see the finished glued rotor.
+The axle is made of acrylic glass since I couldn't find round polycarbonate rods.

-I glued a steel sphere (1,2 mm diameter) into the peak (right).
+I glued a steel sphere (1,2 mm diameter) into the tip (right).

-It is hardened and provides a long life expectancy with little wear and tear.
+It is hardened, offering durability with little wear and tear.

-I used a Q-40-20-05-N block magnet for a stator, which I embedded and glued into a Plexiglas plate.
+I used a Q-40-20-05-N block magnet for a stator, which I embedded and glued into an acrylic glass plate.

-On this picture you can see the dark wood inlaid work (marquetry) pretty well, which I used for aesthetic reasons.
+In this picture, you can clearly see the dark wood inlaid (marquetry), which I added for aesthetic reasons.

 I embedded a small wooden plate and a tiger's-eye on the side.
 This semi-precious stone constitutes the counter bearing to the steel sphere of the rotor.
 That's basically an inlaid work in the inlaid work.